Christianalamassi/First-js-project/README.md

 <img src="img-readme/screencapture.png">

 ### Unfixed Bugs
-- In the end of the score area will show you just 14 points instead 15 points.
+- In the end of the game, the score area will show you the result after 14 points, instead of 15 points.
-- The Click sound isn't available without volume control but isn't loud.
-Also is slower than the click action.
+- The click sound isn't available with volume control but it is not loud.
+Also it is slower than the click action.

 ## Deployment